robhami/ZTM_Node.js_Express.js/08_RESTful_APIs.md

 app.listen(3000);

 ```
 This will return its working in browser.
-It network tab it has details.
-If did .css it would load it.
+It network tab it has details -200 request under localhost with text/html content type in headers and the html code under response.
+If did .css it would load it in response.

+If we have API that we want to interact with we do GET, POST, PUT etc thats were we start using the methods we learned